shahidlashari/Weather-Dashboard/readme.md

 Description:

-The purpose of this assignment was to create a Weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities using [OpenWeather API] (https://openweathermap.org/).
+The purpose of this assignment was to create a Weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities using [OpenWeather.org] (https://openweathermap.org/).
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
 Used the [Moment.js](https://momentjs.com/) library to work with date and time.

 The aim was If a traveler wants to see the weather outlook for multiple cities so that he can plan a trip accordingly.